NextronSystems/analysis-cockpit-manual/usage/administration.rst

 Configure Notifications
 -----------------------

-As described in :ref:`chapter 6.2 Log Processing and Cases <usage/basic-concepts:Log Processing and Cases>` the cockpit is able to forward logs to a SIEM system in case this particular logline was added automatically to a case with the type “Incident”.
+As described in :ref:`usage/basic-concepts:Log Processing and Cases` the Analysis Cockpit is able to forward logs to a SIEM system in case this particular logline was added automatically to a case with the type “Incident”.

 The ``Notifications`` tab allows you to define custom notifications for event assignments (Event Assignment Notifications).
 It is recommended to